Aim of this page

 This means that any employer is entitled to ask to see a basic disclosure.
 Only roles or positions that meet certain eligibility are entitled to see a standard or enhanced level check.

-However, in practice, given the update service and one certificate, people will increasingly ‘own’ their DBS check, and so there is a risk that it becomes commonplace for employers to ask to see a DBS certificate, even if the role/position that it relates to is not entitled to it.
+However, in practice, given the update service and one certificate change, people will increasingly ‘own’ their DBS check, and so there is a risk that it becomes commonplace for employers to ask to see a DBS check, even if the role/position that it relates to is not entitled to it.

 Will the employer know if I’ve got a criminal record?